ben-tanen/ben-tanen.github.io/about.md

 ---
-layout: about
+layout: page
 title: About
 permalink: /about/
 ---

 What's up?
 I'm Ben.
-I couldn't really think of what to write when I was making this page, so this is here as a placeholder.
+I'm a student currently studying Computer Science Engineering and Entrepreneurial / Engineering Management at Tufts University.
+I love working and thinking with data, particularly when relating to finance and economic models.
+After I graduate, I plan to go into data-driven software consulting in finance.

-In the meantime, feel free to checkout out the rest of the site or my Github.
+That's all for now, but maybe I'll add more stuff later on.
+In the meantime, feel free to checkout out the rest of the site or my [Github](https://github.com/ben-tanen).